OlivierMounicq/Book-Notes/Concurrency-dotnet/chapter3.md

  | ConcurrentDictionary<K,V> | Generic dictionary implemented using a hash table | Lock free for read operations, lock synchronization for updates.

  - the collections create an internal snapshot that mimics a temporary immutability to preserve thread safety during their iteration, allowing the snapshot to be enumerated safety
- - Those collections work well with algorithms implementiing the producer/consummer pattern.
+ - Those collections work well with algorithms implementing the producer/consummer pattern.